hackclub/camp/cohort_4/playbook/ACTIVITIES.md

-During the post-mortem we'll visit each row in the schedule for the day (see [`SCHEDULE.md`](SCHEDULE.md) for the daily schedules) and have everyone in the meeting share any thoughts/notes on that item.
-As we're reading through each row, we'll be deciding tasks for that evening and things to do for the following day.
+During the post-mortem we'll visit each row in the schedule for the day (see [`SCHEDULE.md`](SCHEDULE.md) for the daily schedules) and have everyone in the meeting share any tasks they want to do as a result of that row in the schedule.
+If it's decided to do the task, then it'll be recorded in task list and assigned at the end of the meeting.

 For example, if the following is the schedule for the day: